Skip to content

 • Sleep.

 Stress, in particular, increases sugar’s impact on the skin.
 It raises cortisol, a hormone that promotes inflammation and sebum production.
-A sugary diet combined with chronic stress therefore creates a particularly favorable environment for skin imperfections.
+A sugary diet combined with chronic stress thus creates a particularly favourable ground for blemishes.

 Completely avoiding sugar is neither realistic nor desirable.
-In this sense, the goal is not deprivation but balance.
+The goal is not deprivation but balance.
 So, what to eat for beautiful skin?

 Foods with a low or moderate glycemic index help avoid insulin spikes responsible for excess sebum.
 They also support hormonal and inflammatory balance:

-• Green and colorful vegetables: broccoli, zucchini, spinach, carrots, peppers.
-Rich in fiber and antioxidants, they regulate blood sugar and support the skin’s natural detoxification;
+• Green and colourful vegetables: broccoli, courgette, spinach, carrots, peppers.
+Rich in fibres and antioxidants, they regulate blood sugar and support the skin’s natural detoxification;

 • Whole fruits (in moderation): apples, pears, berries, citrus fruits.
-Their fibers slow sugar absorption and limit the impact on the skin;
+Their fibres slow sugar absorption and limit the impact on the skin;

-• Legumes: lentils, chickpeas, red beans.
-Excellent for blood sugar and gut microbiota;
+• Legumes: lentils, chickpeas, kidney beans.
+Excellent for blood sugar and gut flora;

 • Good fats: avocado, olive oil, nuts, chia or flax seeds.
-They have an anti-inflammatory effect beneficial for skin with imperfections;
+They have an anti-inflammatory effect beneficial for blemish-prone skin;

 • Quality proteins: eggs, fish, poultry, tofu, tempeh.
 They slow carbohydrate absorption and support skin repair;

 • Fermented foods: plain yogurt, kefir, raw sauerkraut, miso.
-They strengthen the gut microbiota, often linked to skin health.
+They strengthen the gut flora, often linked to skin health.

-These foods cause rapid blood sugar spikes, stimulate insulin, and promote inflammation, which can result in acne flare-ups:
+These foods cause rapid blood sugar spikes, stimulate insulin, and promote inflammation, which can lead to acne flare-ups:

-• Refined sugars: candies, pastries, industrial biscuits, chocolate bars;
+• Refined sugars: sweets, pastries, factory-made biscuits, chocolate bars;

-• Sweetened drinks: sodas, industrial fruit juices, energy drinks;
+• Sweetened drinks: soft drinks, factory-made fruit juices, energy drinks;

 • Ultra-processed products: ready meals, salty snacks, very sweet breakfast cereals;